-Arlo Haskell is a writer, historian, literary organizer, and publisher.
+Arlo Haskell is an award-winning writer, historian, literary organizer, and publisher.
 Much of his work focuses on the literary and social histories of Key West, Florida.

-His forthcoming book is The Jews of Key West: Smugglers, Cigar Makers, and Revolutionaries (1823-1969) (December, 2017).
+He is the author of The Jews of Key West: Smugglers, Cigar Makers, and Revolutionaries (1823-1969), which received the Florida Book Award Gold Medal for Florida Nonfiction.
 Drawing on years of independent research, this is the first book to chronicle the development of South Florida’s oldest Jewish community and the first major contribution to the history of Key West since the emergence of important documents from digitization projects around the country.
-Early admirers of The Jews of Key West include Bancroft Prize-winning historian Robert D. Richardson, who praises the book’s “fascinating and vivid detail”; and literary critic Phyllis Rose, who admires Haskell’s “dazzling breadth of vision.”
+Admirers of The Jews of Key West include Bancroft Prize-winning historian Robert D. Richardson, who praises the book’s “fascinating and vivid detail”; and literary critic Phyllis Rose, who admires Haskell’s “dazzling breadth of vision.”

 In 2015, C-SPAN’s Book-TV featured Haskell and his research for The Jews of Key West during their American Cities Tour.
 His other film and television credits include appearances in the Elizabeth Bishop feature documentary Welcome to this House (Barbara Hammer, 2015) and the short documentary Key West: Bohemia in the Tropics (Timothy Long, 2010), which continues to air on PBS stations nationwide.

 As executive director of the Key West Literary Seminar, Haskell is responsible for the vision and programming of one of the country’s preeminent literary conferences.
-He has interviewed bestselling writers including George Saunders, Thomas McGuane, and Richard Russo onstage at the Seminar and at other national literary events including the Sun Valley Writers Conference and the Miami Book Fair.
+He has interviewed bestselling writers including George Saunders, Thomas McGuane, and Richard Russo onstage and made appearances at national venues including the 92nd Street Y, the Sun Valley Writers Conference, and the Miami Book Fair.
 In print, his interviews and book reviews have been published by the Los Angeles Review of Books, the Miami Rail, and the website of the Academy of American Poets, and he has been featured on popular podcast series including the Poetry Foundation’s Poetry off the Shelf.

-Born and raised in the Florida Keys, Haskell continues to live in Key West with his wife, Ashley, and their two-year-old daughter, Aviva.
+Born and raised in the Florida Keys, Haskell continues to live in Key West with his wife, Ashley, and their daughters, Aviva and Zadie.